aquastar/research-homepage/content/authors/admin/_index.md

 Check my [office hours](https://zhiqian.youcanbook.me/) for meeting.
 Students who want to work with me may check [openings]({{< relref "/post/work-with-me" >}}).
 {{% /callout %}}

-* `[GPT]` 12/23: Search `Research Review` at [gptshunter](https://www.gptshunter.com) and [gpts.works](https://gpts.works), and the 1st result is [mine](https://www.gptshunter.com/gpt-store/MTMyYzA4MTYyZjBiMGIwMDA4) ;)
+* `[Tool]` 12/23: Search `Research Review` at [gptshunter](https://www.gptshunter.com) and [gpts.works](https://gpts.works), and the 1st result is [mine](https://www.gptshunter.com/gpt-store/MTMyYzA4MTYyZjBiMGIwMDA4) ;)
-* `[Paper]` 12/23: Received a Global Development Seed Grant Award from International Institute to develop a collaboration with the University of Auckland in New Zealand.
+* `[Fund]` 12/23: Received a Global Development Seed Grant Award from International Institute to develop a collaboration with the University of Auckland in New Zealand.
-* `[Paper]` 12/23: Launch a working group on <u>Graph AI</u> comprised of academic members from social science, biomedical, supply chain, and geoscience.
+* `[Fund]` 12/23: Launch a working group on <u>Graph AI</u> comprised of academic members from social science, biomedical, supply chain, and geoscience.
 Thanks to Bagley College of Engineering for financial support.
 * `[Paper]` 12/23: 2 papers are accepted by [AAAI 24'](https://aaai.org/aaai-conference/): We proposed <u>Graph Bayesian Optimization</u> to conduct Information Propagation efficiently.
 * `[Paper]` 10/23:  Theoretical Framework for Unifying GNN accepted by **ACM Computing Survey** i﻿s online, see [paper](https://dl.acm.org/doi/10.1145/3627816), and [slides]({{< relref "/project/csur23" >}}).
 * `[Tool]` 8/23: [XFlow](https://xflow.network/) is released which targets to model generalized graph flows